hadcomfort/automated-conjecture-factory/README.md

-Of course!
-After analyzing your repository's structure, functionality, and dependencies, here is a professional and comprehensive README file.
-Automated Conjecture Factory

 The Automated Conjecture Factory is a sophisticated bot designed to explore the vast landscape of the Online Encyclopedia of Integer Sequences (OEIS).
 It systematically identifies promising integer sequences, applies a suite of computational methods to discover their underlying mathematical formulas, and automatically reports its findings by generating new pull requests.
 ✨ How It Works
 The project operates in a continuous, automated loop, managed by a GitHub Actions workflow.
 The process can be broken down into three main stages: